JFerguson1903/MultiLangTipCalculator/README.md

 ## Description

-Movies have always been a large part of my life.
-Getting to go to the theatre was something special and to be remembered.
-Over time it has become harder to hold onto the memories via the  ticket stubs.
+As a first project outside of my Bootcamp experience, I wanted to create a Tip Calculator that you would be able to use in multiple languages and also using a database.

-As a movie theatre-goer, I want to be able to archive my experiences so I can reflect and share my history going to the cinemas.
+As a customer, I want to calculate tips so I can save time while paying.

 Additional usage:

-- Movie Posters load to help identify the movie that was seen.
+- There is to be a sliding bar to select a different or more specific percentage.
-- Notes section for items like event details, date, who you saw it with, thoughts about the movie.
+- Provide quick select buttons for faster more used percentage calculations.
-- Additional entry box to document if you saw the movie in theatres more than once.
+- Have an option to be able to change the language on the tip calculator for wider audience of use.

 ## Table of Contents